rerun-io/rerun-docs/docs/howto/ros2-nav-turtlebot.md

             timeless=timeless,
         )
 ```
-Color-data is also extracted from the trimesh, but omitted here for brevity.
+Color data is also extracted from the trimesh, but omitted here for brevity.

 ## Going Further
 This guide has only covered a small fraction of the possible ROS messages that could
 be sent to Rerun.
-Hopefully it has given you some tools to apply to your own project.
+Hopefully, it has given you some tools to apply to your own project.

-If you find that specific functionality is lacking for your use-case, please
+If you find that specific functionality is lacking for your use case, please
 [open an issue](https://github.com/rerun-io/rerun/issues/new/choose) on Github.